Mundal1994/42-libft/README.md

 I have fully made the libft functions myself.

-The test files are a mix between my own and friends of mines tests (shoutout Tpolonen for sharing his test file with me).
+The test files are a mix between my own and friends of mines tests.
+Thank you Tpolonen (https://github.com/kyyninen) for sharing your test files with me.
+Thank you Jumanner for showing me how to make the structure of the testfile and Makefile.